ARez2/compositor-effect-lens-effects/README.md

 I have tried to add some comments here and there and also hover descriptions for the parameters of the effect.
 Hopefully that helps.

 **Note:** If you make changes to the GLSL shader file, the easiest way to reload the changes that I found is to click "Scene - Reload Saved Scene".

+### Tips
+- I have added hover descriptions to most settings of the effect, so feel free to use those
+- To adjust how visible the rays are, the `weight` setting is useful
+- If the rays look too noisy for your liking, adjust the `sample` setting (you can try `50, 100, 200, ...`)

 ## Thanks to